klaasnicolaas/klaasnicolaas/README.md

 ### Just say hello! 🤙🏻

-I'm a student 👨‍🎓 at the university of applied science in Leiden (The Netherlands) and I study computer science specialized in the field of interaction technology (UX/UI).
-Is there already going to ring a 🔔?
-I always say: _"We build bridges so that a user can use systems, websites or apps in the most pleasant way possible"_.
+I'm a student 👨‍🎓 at the university of applied science in Leiden (The Netherlands) and I study computer science specialized in the field of interaction technology / UX engineer.
+Be welcome!

-But be welcome!
 Take a look around and if you have any questions, feel free to ask them via email or socials!

+_"We build bridges so that a user can use systems, websites or apps in the most pleasant way possible"_.

 <p align="center">
     <a href="https://student-techlife.com">